coderefinery/testing/content/test-design.md

     ```{tab} Fortran

     The suggested solutions below use pFUnit.
-Further information and
+Further information on how to install
-    installation instructions can
+    pFUnit and set up tests can
     be found in the [Quick Reference](./quick-reference.html#pfunit).
     ```
   ````